medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/4-oracle-registration.md

 panacead q oracle oracle-registration <unique-id> <oracle-address>
 ```

-If at least one oracle approved this registration, there`encrypted_oracle_priv_key` will have some value.
+If at least one oracle approved this registration, the `encrypted_oracle_priv_key` will have some value.

-Now, you are ready to running your own oracle.
+Now, you are ready to run your own oracle.
 Please refer the [running a node](./5-running-node.md) instructions.